King County property values rise at ‘unprecedented’ rates; tax hikes likely

 The region’s hot real estate market has led to “unprecedented” increases in home values that will drive up next year’s property-tax bills, according to the King County Assessor’s Office.

-Home values are up all over the county, and particularly in Eastside areas such as Redmond (43%), Woodinville (44%) and Kirkland (44.5%).

-The Sammamish Plateau topped the list with a 52% increase from the previous year, according to the assessor’s office.
-In Seattle, values in Rainier Beach are up 19%.
+Home values are up all over the county, but particularly in Eastside areas such as Redmond (43%), Woodinville (44%) and Kirkland (44.5%).
+The Sammamish Plateau topped the list with a 52% increase from the previous year.
+That’s double the 26% increase in Federal Way.

+In Seattle, values are up 19% in Rainier Beach and 20% in Magnolia, according to the Assessor’s Office, which released a sample of data Thursday but is still finalizing values in other areas.

-The highest increases are significant, even for the overheated Seattle-area housing market.
-Last year, values were up by as much as 18% to 22% in some areas.
+The 30% to 50% increases are significant, even for the overheated Seattle-area housing market.

+The value increases are likely to increase property taxes — but not quite yet.

-This year’s property-tax bills are based on last year’s assessed values, but these new values will determine next year’s taxes.
+This year’s property-tax bills are based on last year’s assessed values, and these new values will determine next year’s taxes.
 The assessor’s office will mail out valuation notices starting this week.

+Property taxes won’t increase at the same rate as property values because of the way local taxes are calculated.
+Last year, for example, the median property value in Black Diamond climbed 25%, but taxes for the median property there rose 13%.

+The county hasn’t yet determined next year’s property tax bills, but the hottest local housing markets are likely to see “a double-digit increase,” said King County Assessor John Wilson.

-Since early in the pandemic, local homebuyers have faced stiff competition, spurred by a combination of few houses for sale, a flood of buyers looking to take advantage of low mortgage interest rates, and a continuing influx of highly paid workers with stock options.
+The local housing market has taken off since early in the pandemic, spurred by a combination of few houses for sale, a flood of buyers looking to take advantage of low mortgage interest rates, and a continuing influx of highly paid workers with stock options.

 That has driven up home prices across the region, especially outside Seattle.
 The median price for a single-family house in King County hit nearly $1 million last month.
+The county’s high assessments in areas northeast of the city roughly echo home sales data from the Northwest Multiple Listing Service, which The Seattle Times maps each month.

 Rising property values have created a windfall for owners looking to sell, but can strain lower-income homeowners who bought long before values rose or tenants whose landlords cite property taxes as a justification for rent hikes.